lennarddevries/artistscraper/README.md

 ## Troubleshooting

 ### "Configuration file not found"
-Make sure you've copied `config.example.json` to `config.json` and filled in your credentials.
+Make sure you've created `config.json` with `artistscraper print-config > config.json` and filled in your credentials.

 ### "Failed to authenticate with Spotify"
 - Verify your `client_id`, `client_secret`, and `refresh_token` are correct